cbp10/Thermostat/README.md

 The thermostat has a minimum and maximum temperature and also has a power saving mode, which limits the maximum temperature.

-The thermostat can be interaceted with by opening the index.html file in a browser window.
+The thermostat can be interacted with by opening the index.html file in the project root in a browser window.